Breast Augmentation Perth

 What's the best type of breast implant?

-When it comes to breast implants there are several options.
+When it comes to breast implants, there are several clinically approved options to consider.

-Silicone breast implants, filled with a cohesive gel, are the most popular breast implants in the world.
-First of all – they are very safe.
+Silicone breast implants, filled with cohesive gel, are the most commonly used type in Australia.

-• Textured implants have a rough surface and are less likely to shift about or cause tight scar tissue (capsular contracture).
-There has been an association with a very rare lymphoma associated with some of these textured implants – for this reason some have been removed from the Australian market.
+• Textured implants have a rough surface and are less likely to shift or cause tight scar tissue (capsular contracture).
+A specific type of textured implant has been associated with a very rare lymphoma, which led to the withdrawal of some models from the Australian market.

 For breast implant placement there are four options: